-The Committee is proposing one minor addition to OPTN policy as part of this proposal.
 Under the NLRB, candidates who meet the criteria outlined in OPTN policy for one of the nine standardized diagnoses are eligible to have their initial exception request or extension requests automatically approved.
-One such diagnosis is hilar CCA.
+One of these diagnoses is hilar CCA.

-In addition to meeting a number of other criteria, candidates are automatically approved for a CCA exception if the transplant program documents that the candidate meets the diagnostic criteria for hilar CCA with a malignant appearing stricture on cholangiopathy and at least one of the following:
+In addition to meeting a number of other criteria, candidates can be automatically approved for a CCA exception if their transplant program documents that the candidate meets the diagnostic criteria for hilar CCA with a malignant appearing stricture on cholangiopathy and at least one of the following: